jaipack17/BetterStackLua/README.md

 # Better Stack
 This is a module created in Lua for Roblox Studio.
-It expands the limits of a regular lua stack which as more than 20 functions to use.
+It expands the limits of a regular lua stack which has more than 20 functions to use.
 New Functions are added frequently

 Find the Developer Forum Post and the Documentation here -